canonical/netplan/doc/netplan.md

     device's MAC address as a unique identifier rather than a RFC4361-compliant Client ID.
 This has no effect when NetworkManager is used as a renderer.

+``critical`` (bool)

+:   (networkd backend only) Designate the connection as "critical to the
+    system", meaning that special care will be taken by systemd-networkd to not release the IP from DHCP when it the daemon is restarted.

 ``accept-ra`` (bool)

 :   Accept Router Advertisement that would have the kernel configure IPv6 by itself.